semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 </TabItem>
 </Tabs>

-## Environments (deployment targets) {#deployment-targets}
+## Deployment targets {#deployment-targets}

 <VideoTutorial title="How to Use Environments" src="https://www.youtube.com/embed/xId2H2wlKx4?si=0IXKyNNUVVjDDvHz" />

-Environments provide additional controls over [pipelines](./pipelines).
+Deployment targets (also known as Environments) provide additional controls over [pipelines](./pipelines).
 You can limit who can trigger a pipeline and when, or define fine-grained secrets and environment variables.

 :::note